jiamingluuu/notes/cpp/parallel/4-compiler-optimization.md

 ### For loop
 *Hot* codes are those assessed frequently, on the contrary of *cold*.

-`__restrict` keyword indicates two pointers does not pointes to an overlapped memory region.
+`__restrict` keyword indicates two pointers does not points to an overlapped memory region.
 ```cpp
 void func(float *__restrict a, float *__restrict b) {